World War II in Yugoslav Macedonia: Invasion of Yugoslavia

-Fearing an invasion by the Axis Powers, Regent Prince Paul of Yugoslavia signed the Tripartite Pact on 25 March 1941, pledging cooperation with the Axis.
+Fearing an invasion by the Axis powers, Regent Prince Paul of Yugoslavia signed the Tripartite Pact on 25 March 1941, pledging cooperation with the Axis.

 On 27 March, the regime of Prince Paul was overthrown by a military coup d'état with British support.
 The 17-year-old Peter II of Yugoslavia was declared to be of age and placed in power.
 General Dušan Simović became his Prime Minister.
 The Kingdom of Yugoslavia withdrew its support for the Axis de facto without formally renouncing the Pact.
 On 6 April 1941, the German armed forces (Wehrmacht), along with the armed forces of Italy and Hungary, launched the invasion of the Kingdom of Yugoslavia and quickly conquered it.
 The country was subsequently divided between the Germans, Italians, Hungarians and Bulgarians, who took most of Macedonia.
 When the Bulgarians entered Yugoslav Macedonia, the people greeted them with high enthusiasm.
 Crowds in Skopje flew banners that greeted the unification of Macedonia and Bulgaria.
+The warm welcome was largely an effect of the almost three decades long, suffering and despised Serbian dominance.

-Division Macedonian region of southern Yugoslavia
+Division of Macedonian region of southern Yugoslavia

 A division of Vardar Macedonia, then part of the Vardar Banovina, was drawn up on 19 and 20 April 1941.
 Bulgarian troops entered the central and eastern parts and seized most of the banovina, including parts of Eastern Serbia and Kosovo.
 The most prominent force which occupied most of the area was the 5th Army.
 The westernmost parts of Macedonia were occupied by the fascist Kingdom of Italy.